smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/06-Your-First-CI/README.md

 3. click on your latest commit, you should see that GitHub executed your CI pipeline for you

 💡 How on earth did it happen ?
- 👉 `packgenlite` created for you a file under `.github/workflows/pythonpackage.yml` at the root of your package.
+ 👉 `packgenlite` created for you a file under `.github/workflows/pythonpackage.yml` at the root of your package similar to this one.
+The tests validation step is commented by default, but you may uncomment it if you wrote some tests.

 ```yaml
 name: Python package